growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 # Releases
 ## Release May 31 2023 (V0.9.5)
 1. Use the new [Material Design 3](https://m3.material.io/) with a switch to select dark or light mode.
-2. Now have a single standalone dart installation script which assumes Flutter and Java already installed.
+2. Create account reports: balancesheet, balance posted summary.
-3. Create account reports: balancesheet, balance posted summary.
+3. Added the global command growerp to easy install and maintain the system
-4. Added the global command growerp to easy install and maintain the system
+4. Language localizations, currently English and Thai, help us translate?
-5. Language localizations, currently English and Thai, help us translate?
+5. Now using [Melos](https://pub.dev/packages/melos) to maintain packages
-6. Now using [Melos](https://pub.dev/packages/melos) to maintain packages in development
+6. Update the hotel app to latest packages

 ## Release April 12 2023 (V0.9.2)
 1. Now possible to have completely different ledger organizations between companies